Ok, let's be real for a second.

 Since we also think it's important to pick sides and take a stand on issues that matter, here are a few other things we believe in and want to make clear:

 We will only succeed if we embrace different people and perspectives.
-That's true for us, for our country, and for the world at large.
+That's true for us, our hometowns, and for the world at large.
 At Brightest specifically, we have to be champions for diversity, tolerance, and equal treatment of people, regardless of where they’re from, who they love, who they identify as, how they look, or what they believe.
 We are still not diverse enough yet as a company and we need to aggressively push ourselves to get there.

 We will continue to work on, talk about, and problem-solve for these three issues for as long (and as aggressively) as we can.
 As a company policy, content that does not align with these views will not be allowed to exist on Brightest (and if it somehow slips through will be removed immediately when it's ID'd).
-Moreover, we will consistently strive and constantly question ourselves how we can be a more socially-responsible organization, from carbon offsetting our fossil fuel travel to only buying and using sustainable products and services in the office.
+Moreover, we will consistently strive and constantly question ourselves how we can be a more socially-responsible organization, from carbon offsetting our fossil fuel travel and servers to only buying and using sustainable products and services in the office.

 This same mission inspires our tree commitment.
 Every time you or another member of our community completes an action in Brightest via the "completed this" button, we plant one tree 🌳 through a local reforrestation partner.